Cuisinart DCC-3200 Review: Programmable Drip Coffee Maker

 Speaking of brew baskets, the Cuisinart DCC 3200 comes with two different baskets, a cone style gold-tone metal basket and a cone-style plastic basket that requires #4 size paper filters.
 This is great because filters are not a one size fits all solution.
 Some people prefer the cleaner cup that you get from paper filters, while others prefer the richer mouthfeel of metal filters.
 (2)

 Gold-tone filters are so-called because they are generally gold-plated stainless steel.
-Gold is inert and does not transfer any flavor.
+Gold is inert and does not transfer any flavour.

 Depending on the fineness of your grind (and your grinder’s consistency), the metal coffee filter may allow some fines to pass through.
 This most often manifests itself as fine sediment at the bottom of the glass carafe or final cups and is harmless.
 (3)